Nadia Podoroska vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 - On September 23, 2023, Wang won her most recent match, 6-0, 6-2, over Magda Linette in the finals of the WTA Guangzhou, China Women Singles 2023.

-- Podoroska has played 27 matches over the past year across all court types, and 20.4 games per match.
+- In her 27 matches over the past 12 months across all court types, Podoroska has played an average of 20.4 games.

 - In her 10 matches on hard courts over the past 12 months, Podoroska has played an average of 19.2 games.

-- Wang has averaged 23.2 games per match in her 50 matches played in the past 12 months across all court surfaces, while winning 51.5% of the games.
+- In her 50 matches in the past 12 months across all court types, Wang is averaging 23.2 games per match while winning 51.5% of those games.

-- Wang has averaged 23.1 games per match and 9.7 games per set in 32 matches on hard courts in the past year, winning 51.6% of those games.
+- In 32 matches on hard courts in the past 12 months, Wang has averaged 23.1 games per match and 9.7 games per set, winning 51.6% of those games.

-- In two total sets against one another, Wang has taken two, while Podoroska has claimed zero.
+- Wang and Podoroska have competed in two sets, and Wang has emerged with the edge, coming out on top in all of them.

-- Wang and Podoroska have squared off in 18 total games, with Wang winning 12 and Podoroska capturing six.
+- Wang and Podoroska have squared off in 18 total games, and Wang has won more often, securing 12 of them.

-- In their one match against each other, Podoroska and Wang are averaging 18 games and two sets.
+- Wang and Podoroska have played one time, and they have averaged 18.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.